System Design Space

 • Hands-On LLM - continues with LLM practice: fine-tuning, RAG, inference optimization, and large-model workflows.

-• The Thinking Game: The Documentary - adds wider AGI context where PyTorch has become a foundational engineering tool.
+• The Thinking Game: The Documentary - adds broader AGI context where PyTorch became one of the foundational engineering tools.

 Enable tracking in Settings